oekosheri/pytorch_unet_scaling/README.md

 This [notebook](./notebooks/Loss_curves.ipynb) has been used for post processing of log files.
 We use two metrics to judge the parallelisation performance.
 First, the deviation from an ideal linear speed-up which corresponds to increasing the computational cost.
 Second, the model metrics, here IOU, which might decrease in comparison with a 1 GPU scenario as the loss convergence might suffer in a data parallel scheme.

+In the figure below we compare the GPU parallelisation of Unet for Pytorch native and Horovod-pytorch.
+The trend in Model metric (IOU) vs. GPU seems to remain similar.
+However the computational efficiency of Pytorch native environment seems to outperform Horovod.
+We have repeated these calculation with different seeds and the behaviours observed here seem to be consistent.